 With recycling things like furniture you support rather someone who will make highly customized product in good quality just for you or… you can simply do it yourself, with most care for the environment, your budget and your space.
 Recycled materials tend to be found anywhere, often at low costs.
 They are surprisingly durable, and universal in their use.
 And when you add a touch of honesty in design to them, the effects can be unexpectedly… artful.

-Rust&Sand — for Project: Chair
+Rust&Sand — for Make A Seat

-Project: Chair was a small event organized lately by teachers and students of my alma mater, Silesian University of Technology.
+Make A Seat was a small event organized lately by teachers and students of my alma mater, Silesian University of Technology.
 The workshops had one simple goal: to give new look (and life) for a few old chairs, touched by the hand of time, dirty, forgotten.
 And all of this in just few hours!

 Rust&Sand is one fine example of the quick recycle refresh.
 I’m sure all of you have access to some old chairs, waiting for their new chance to serve us and make our space functional and beautiful.
 You like the idea to revive them instead of throwing them away?
 Well, here’s what you need to make an old school chair look crisp again: